Bemnet57/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
 # 0x03.
 Shell, init files, variables and expansions

-This project is part of the **ALX System Engineering & DevOps** curriculum.
+This project is part of the **ALX Back End ProDev program**.
 It explores how to use shell initialization files, manage variables, understand expansions, and perform shell arithmetic.

 ---